by Dr. Bill Rawls

 #3 Chronic mental stress: The complexities of 21st-century life cause a certain level of pervasive, low-grade tension.
 Continually remaining in high-alert mode hampers all communication systems in the body.
 Eventually, the body and cells begin to break down.
 Chronic stress also disrupts normal sleep — a necessity if cells are to have downtime to recover from being stressed.
 Normal health is not possible without adequate sleep.

 #4 Sedentary lifestyle: Until about 100 years ago, physical stress would have been characterized by excessive physical labor.
 Today, the opposite is true.
-Modern life, however, requires little in the way of physical effort.
+Modern life, however, requires little physical effort.
 Increased blood flow associated with physical activity flushes debris and metabolic waste that has collected around cells.
 It’s such an integral part of cellular health that being sedentary is extremely detrimental.
 Without regular movement, everything in the body stagnates, toxic substances accumulate, muscles turn to mush, arteries become clogged, and cell loss is increased.

 #5 Microbes: We share our bodies with trillions of microorganisms.
 The sum of all microorganisms that inhabit the body is known as the microbiome.
 By numbers alone, they outnumber our cells 10:1.
 The list includes 20-40 thousand different species of bacteria but also protozoa, fungi, multicellular parasites, and an untold number of different viruses.